Spirit of Giving Update: More Toys, More Volunteers

-nd oh yeah by the way -- all the toys have to be ready for families in need by tuesday!

-"It's been a task, but we've had a really good team of volunteers and staff that have been helping out -- it's gone well."
+"It's been a task, but we've had a really good team of volunteers and staff that have been helping out -- it's gone well," Dove Inc Christmas Basket Coordinator Angie Williams said.

-"It's unique this year we're out at the old kroger fairview building -- now all of a sudden we have organizations doing it together -- Salvation Army, Dove Inc and Northeast Community Fund all coming together -- more need, more toys, the need for more volunteers."
+"It's unique this year we're out at the old Kroger Fairview building -- now all of a sudden we have organizations doing it together -- Salvation Army, Dove Inc and Northeast Community Fund all coming together -- more need, more toys, the need for more volunteers," Salvation Army Director of Development Kyle Karsten said.

-"We're all doing the same thing serving for the same purpose -- it just made sense to come together -- especially this year when COVID has been such a bad thing that has happened, and so we knew that the need was going to be high."

-"We're all doing the same thing serving for the same purpose -- it just made sense to come together -- especially this year when COVID has been such a bad thing that has happened, and so we knew that the need was going to be high."
+"We're all doing the same thing serving for the same purpose -- it just made sense to come together -- especially this year when COVID has been such a bad thing that has happened, and so we knew that the need was going to be high," Williams said.

-"It's been a rough year personally, so it's been good having this to look forward to and to be able to give back to the community is hurting this year."
+"It's been a rough year personally, so it's been good having this to look forward to and to be able to give back to the community is hurting this year," Williams said.

-"For these organizations to come together it's really a snapshot of what Decatur does -- there's more and more things that organizations do together, there not just on their own island trying to help people."

-"It's been a rough year personally, so it's been good having this to look forward to and to be able to give back to the community is hurting this year."
+"It's been a rough year personally, so it's been good having this to look forward to and to be able to give back to the community is hurting this year," Williams said.

-"For these organizations to come together it's really a snapshot of what Decatur does -- there's more and more things that organizations do together, there not just on their own island trying to help people."
+"For these organizations to come together it's really a snapshot of what Decatur does -- there's more and more things that organizations do together, there not just on their own island trying to help people," Karsten said.

+Toys for Tots will begin to hand out the pre-registered families this week.

 (0) comments